-20 The survey responses retained here concern Switzerland, Germany, Denmark, Finland, Croatia, the Netherlands, Norway, and Sweden.
+The survey responses retained here concern Switzerland, Germany, Denmark, Finland, Croatia, the Netherlands, Norway, and Sweden.

-21 France, Great Britain, and Romania.
+21 France, Great-Britain, and Romania

-22 Subsequent to a request by Nordic TSOs a specific estimate of the price differential was derived in Denmark, Finland, Norway and Sweden based on comparing balancing prices with day-ahead prices.
+Subsequent to a request by Nordic TSOs a specific estimate of the price differential was derived in Denmark, Finland, Norway and Sweden based on comparing balancing prices with day-ahead prices.

-- 6.2.32 The transfers between consumers and producers will be driven by the combination of the supply curve effect and the merit order effect in each period.
+- 7.2.28 The supply curve effect is likely to be the main driver of the net welfare effect.
+As a result an adjustment would seem to be required to be made to the price effect to capture only the net welfare effect associated with this benefit. - 7.2.29 The transfers between consumers and producers will be driven by the combination of the supply curve effect and the merit order effect in each period.
 We note that, as discussed above, the merit order effect would typically lead to an increase (resp. decrease) in consumer surplus and a decrease (resp. increase) in producer surplus in those periods where upward (resp. downward) balancing actions are avoided.
-It could be the case that over the course of the year the merit order effect is neutral for both consumers and producers. - 6.2.33 We have also compared our estimate of the price effect with the estimated average price difference between the balancing and the intraday market indicated by stakeholders in their survey responses.
+It could be the case that over the course of the year the merit order effect is neutral for both consumers and producers. - 7.2.30 We have also compared our estimate of the price effect with the estimated average price difference between the balancing and the intraday market indicated by stakeholders in their survey responses.
 We find that our estimate of the price effect is significantly larger than that indicated by the few stakeholders who provided an answer.
-This would suggest there is a risk that we have overestimated the price effect. - 6.2.34 However, we note that we have not assumed any other change in either wholesale or balancing prices over the CBA period.
+This would suggest there is a risk that we have overestimated the price effect. - 7.2.31 However, we note that we have not assumed any other change in either wholesale or balancing prices over the CBA period.
 Should energy prices globally increase at the 2030 horizon then the absolute price premium paid on the balancing market as opposed to the intraday market would also rise.
-We would therefore be underestimating the benefit value from a change in ISP duration. - 6.2.35 In the round, we have reflected the uncertainty around the price effect by taking a more conservative approach when deriving the net welfare effect associated with this benefit.
-We have assumed that: - The change in consumer surplus is equal to the product of the estimated delta in price times the volume effect; - In the low case, the net welfare effect is equal to 25% of the change in consumer surplus; - In the high case, the net welfare effect is equal to 75% of the change in consumer surplus. - 6.2.36 We report below the corresponding value for the benefit associated with shifting volumes from the balancing market to the intraday market.
+We would therefore be underestimating the benefit value from a change in ISP duration. - 7.2.32 In the round, we have reflected the uncertainty around the price effect by taking a more conservative approach when deriving the net welfare effect associated with this benefit.
+We have assumed that: - The change in consumer surplus is equal to the product of the estimated delta in price times the volume effect; - In the low case, the net welfare effect is equal to 25% of the change in consumer surplus; - In the high case, the net welfare effect is equal to 75% of the change in consumer surplus. - 7.2.33 We report below the corresponding value for the benefit associated with shifting volumes from the balancing market to the intraday market.